Amended April 28, 2022

 These Purchase Order Terms and Conditions (“Terms and Conditions”) are part of each purchase order, including any Order, that Gordon Food Service, Inc. (“Gordon Food Service”) or any of its affiliates, whether currently an affiliate or subsequently becoming an affiliate (collectively, “GFS”), issues or any Purchasing Agreement between the parties that references these Terms and Conditions.
 In these Terms and Conditions, “Supplier” means the supplier named in the Order, “Products” mean the perishable and non-perishable food and foodservice products that GFS is to purchase from Supplier as described in the Order, “Agreement” means the Order and these Terms and Conditions, together with any written purchasing agreement entered into between GFS and Supplier (“Purchasing Agreement”) including any amendments or addendums to the Purchasing Agreement, “Order” means the purchase order or any other order issued by GFS for the purchase of Products from Supplier, and “affiliate” of Gordon Food Service means any corporation, company, partnership, trust, sole proprietorship, or other entity or individual that (1) is owned or controlled by Gordon Food Service in whole or in part; (2) owns or controls Gordon Food Service in whole or in part; (3) is under common ownership or control with Gordon Food Service in whole or in part; or (4) Gordon Food Service represents or may otherwise contract on behalf of through an intercompany operating services agreement or other contractual relationship.

 1. Agreement.
 The Order is subject to the terms of the Agreement, including, but not limited to, these Terms and Conditions, and shall exclude any additional or different terms contained in Supplier’s quotation, proposal or acknowledgment, or otherwise proposed by Supplier.
 The Agreement contains all of the terms of the agreement between Supplier and GFS with regard to its subject matter and supersedes all prior oral or written representations, agreements and other communications between Supplier and GFS, and may only be amended by a writing signed by duly authorized officers of GFS and Supplier.
 If there is ever a conflict between a provision of a Purchasing Agreement and a provision of these Terms and Conditions, the provision of the Purchasing Agreement shall prevail.
 Unless expressly stated to the contrary in the Agreement, if Supplier continues to sell to GFS and GFS continues to purchase from Supplier after expiration or termination of the Agreement, all terms of the Agreement shall remain in effect until the Parties enter into a new written agreement that supersedes such terms.
-In the event the Agreement is no longer in effect between GFS and Supplier, then (a) the Order is GFS’s revocable offer to buy, and GFS rejects any earlier offers that Supplier has made to sell to GFS; (b) if the Order nevertheless is in legal effect an acceptance of an earlier offer by Supplier, then GFS’s acceptance is conditional upon Supplier’s assent to all terms of the Order and these Terms and Conditions that are additional to or different from the terms of Supplier’s offer; and (c) by signing and returning a copy of the Order or by accepting the Order electronically or by shipping the Products or providing the Products, Supplier (i) accepts GFS’s offer and, if GFS’s Order is in legal effect an acceptance of an earlier offer by Supplier, and (ii) assents to all terms of the Order that are additional to or different from the terms contained in Supplier’s offer.
+In the event there is no Purchasing Agreement between GFS and Supplier, then (a) the Order is GFS’s revocable offer to buy, and GFS rejects any earlier offers that Supplier has made to sell to GFS; (b) if the Order nevertheless is in legal effect an acceptance of an earlier offer by Supplier, then GFS’s acceptance is conditional upon Supplier’s assent to all terms of the Order and these Terms and Conditions that are additional to or different from the terms of Supplier’s offer; and (c) by signing and returning a copy of the Order or by accepting the Order electronically or by shipping the Products or providing the Products, Supplier (i) accepts GFS’s offer and, if GFS’s Order is in legal effect an acceptance of an earlier offer by Supplier, and (ii) assents to all terms of the Order that are additional to or different from the terms contained in Supplier’s offer.

 2. Contracting Entities.
 The issuance of an Order by an affiliate shall constitute only that entity’s agreement to be bound by the terms of that Order, and the affiliate will be considered the beneficiary of, and obligor under, all provisions of that Order and any Agreement with respect to the Products contemplated under such Order.
 Further, neither Gordon Food Service nor any other affiliate other than the affiliate issuing the Order shall have any obligation or responsibility to Supplier with respect to the Products contemplated by such Order, including, but not limited to, the payment for any Products.
 Gordon Food Service may enter into an Agreement solely to facilitate one of its affiliate’s issuance of an Order.
 In such a case, any such Agreement shall be enforceable only against the applicable affiliate and shall not be enforceable against Gordon Food Service or any other affiliate of Gordon Food Service in any respect.
 The default, termination, and/or breach of any Agreement by any affiliate will be limited in effect to that affiliate and that Order and shall in no way affect the rights or obligations of Gordon Food Service or any other affiliate pursuant to their respective agreements with Supplier under any Agreement, Order or otherwise.

 3. Price.
 All pricing is based on GFS’s purchase order issuance date.
-Supplier acknowledges and agrees to the terms of GFS’s Customer Negotiated Pricing Contracts policy.
+Supplier acknowledges and agrees to the terms of GFS’s Customer Negotiated Pricing Contracts Policy.
 The price to be paid by GFS stated on any Order shall not be increased unless specifically authorized in writing by issuance of a revised Order by GFS or as otherwise expressly permitted in a Purchasing Agreement.
-Supplier shall ensure accuracy of all invoices submitted in order to achieve an invoice to Order matching of at least 97.5%.
+Supplier shall ensure accuracy of all invoices submitted in order to achieve an invoice to Order matching of at least 98%.
 Any marketing, purchasing volume or related programs offered by Supplier to GFS on one or more Products will be applied at the same respective rates to any other Products that GFS purchases from Supplier that are the same or similar to the original Product.

 5. Packaging, Labeling, and Cartage.
 The following specific delivery terms shall be applicable to each delivery made by Supplier to GFS under any Order: